dustinpfister/blog_posts/_posts/lodash_frompairs.md

 ## 3 - Conclusion

 The lodash from pairs method is not the most compelling reason to use lodash of course.
 It is another one of the many methods that I either never use, or if I do need can be replicated very easily with just native javaScript by itself.
 There are still redeeming qualities with lodash though of course, however I would not say this method is the best talking point for defending the use of the full lodash library in new projects.
+What can be done with many of these methods can also often be done with a little quick javaScript by itself, also often there are native methods for much of the functionality as well.

+There are still some methods that do take at least a little time to write though as there may not be a native counterpart method at all.
+Also there may be a native method, but it still may be relatively new, so often I might have to make use of a poly fill method to make sure it is there.